FarkostInteractive/VerdantPage/Documentation/AdvancedGuide/WritingCustomShaders.md

 # Writing Custom Shaders

 It's very easy to extend Verdant with shaders of your own.
 You might want to fit it to a specific art style or strip out unneeded parts for performance reasons.
-As the Verdant Standard Shader is built for flexibility first you can potentially save a good bit of frame time by implementing one more tailored for your needs, while getting something with a look of its own.
+As the Verdant Standard Shader is built for flexibility first you can potentially save a good bit of frame time by implementing one more tailored to your needs, while getting something with a unique look of its own.

 ## Getting Started